Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 Organizations that pay ransoms often assume they’re buying a faster path back to normal operations.

-80% of organizations that paid the ransom were attacked again.
-68% were attacked again within one month.
-Among those who did pay, only 49% successfully recovered their data using the decryption keys provided.
+Research shows that 80% of organizations that paid the ransom were attacked again, with 68% hit within a single month.
+Among those who paid, only 49% successfully recovered their data using the decryption keys provided.

 The average downtime after a ransomware attack is 24 days.
 A single hour of downtime costs approximately $300,000 for most enterprises.
 That means even if you pay the ransom and get a working decryption key, you’re still looking at weeks of recovery work and millions in lost productivity.

 Organizations that used backups to recover incurred a median cost of $750,000, compared to the $3 million average ransom demand.
-But here’s the catch: most backup systems aren’t designed for the speed modern attacks require.
+The problem is that most backup systems aren’t designed for the speed modern attacks require.
 They can restore files, but they can’t tell you what was accessed during the quiet phase.
 They can’t scope the breach for regulatory notifications.
 They can’t prove to auditors what data left your tenant.

 Regulatory Pressure Creates Strategic Opportunity